Helmand Province: Helmand culture

 There were also links between Shahr-i Sokhta I, II, and III periods, and Mundigak III and IV periods, and between the sites of Balochistan and the Indus valley at the end of the 4th millennium, as well as in the first half of the 3rd millennium BC.

 The Jiroft culture is closely related to the Helmand culture.
 The Jiroft culture flourished in eastern Iran, and the Helmand culture in western Afghanistan at the same time.
 They may represent the same cultural area.
 The Mehrgarh culture, on the other hand, is far earlier.

 Achaemenid times

 Helmand was inhabited by ancient peoples and governed by the Medes before falling to the Achaemenids.

 Later, the area was part of the ancient Arachosia polity, and a frequent target for conquest because of its strategic location in Asia, which connects Southern, Central and Southwest Asia.

 The Helmand river valley is mentioned by name in the Avesta (Fargard 1:13) as Haetumant, one of the early centers or origins of the Zoroastrian faith, in pre-Islamic Afghan history.
-However, owing to the presence of non-Zoroastrians even though Zoroastrians being dominant before the Islamization of Afghanistan – particularly Buddhist.
+However, there was also a presence of non-Zoroastrians when Zoroastrians were dominant before the Islamization of Afghanistan – particularly Buddhists.

 Some Vedic scholars (e.g. Kochhar 1999) also believe the Helmand river corresponds to the Sarasvati river mentioned in the Rig Veda as the homeland of the Aryan tribes before migrating into the Indian subcontinent, ca. 1500 BC.